ubc-library-rc/r-microdata/content/R_example.md

 title: R examples
 nav_order: 10
 ---
+# Practial example of data analysis in R

-#Datasets for today's workshop
+## Datasets for today's workshop

-We are working with two years (<a href="https://hdl.handle.net/11272.1/AB2/UYC0Z8" target="_blank">2020</a> and <a href="https://hdl.handle.net/11272.1/AB2/PWWFK3" target="_blank">2022</a>) of the Canadian Tobacco, Alcohol and Drugs Survey available on abacus.
+We are working with two years (<a href="https://abacus.library.ubc.ca/file.xhtml?persistentId=hdl:11272.1/AB2/UYC0Z8/AL2XVX&version=1.0" target="_blank">2020</a> and <a href="https://abacus.library.ubc.ca/file.xhtml?persistentId=hdl:11272.1/AB2/PWWFK3/1SCDAE&version=1.0" target="_blank">2022</a>) of the Canadian Tobacco, Alcohol and Drugs Survey available on abacus.

 We will start with the 2022 dataset, then combine it with the 2020 dataset later to practice working with two datasets.